blaulabs/snippr/README.md

 ### Including snippr files inside other files

+    {snip:absolute/path/from/snippr/path}
+    {snip:./relative/path/from/including/snippet}
+    {snip:../relative/path/from/including/snippet}

 A snippr file can include another snippr file:

     This snippr file includes another {snip:filepath/of/snip} file

 This will cause `filepath/of/snip.snip` to be included in place.

+You can also include relative to the including snippet.
+A snippet in `some/deep/path/deep.snip` containing `{snip:../../twoDown}` will include `some/twoDown.snip`.
+Also `{snip:./further/we/go}` would include `some/deep/path/further/we/go.snip`.

+Note that it is not allowed to go outside of the designated `Snippr.path`: `{snip:../../../etc/password}` would then output `<!-- missing snippr: ./etc/password -->` wven if the file exists.

 Dynamic values of the parent snip will be accessable inside the included snip file.